Featured

 In regard to the flawed DIO vision what could be recommended at this time.
 I think there are 4 recommendations that can be made to inform debate:

 Recommendation number 1.
 Heritage Asset designation.
 The Officers’ Mess is a site where many brave men led from and had their last civilised meals.
 It is nationally significant in contribution in World War 2 and in the Cold War.
 It is associated with many nationally recognized airmen of exemplary leadership, courage and high gallantry.
 It should be recognised as a ‘heritage asset’ worthy of conservation.
+The main 1940s portion of the Mess , as the heart of the heritage asset should be listed.
 A report on heritage value should be commissioned – so that heritage asset value can be agreed by interested stakeholders.
 Listing should be reconsidered.

 Recommendation number 2.
 Deliberate decision making with due regard to Heritage Considerations.
 We should think very carefully about grinding this Cultural Heritage Asset to dust without clearer thinking.
 As a community we should recognise that the very institution charged with defence of the realm and who wants effective armed forces, does not value this heritage asset and is prepared to bulldoze it for short-term return.
 As an interested community, we should get our position clear.
 Is grinding it to dust and building a housing estate acceptable to us?